top of page

 • Develop a Clear Strategy.
 Set goals and understand how you’re going to track results.
 This is the foundation of it all.
 What do you hope to accomplish by undertaking PR?
 WHY do you want your name out there, WHY is awareness and visibility important to you?

 • Provide Value.
 Before sending your pitch to journalists, consider if your news is genuinely newsworthy.
+Develop your story.
+Figure out exactly what your story is, why it matters, and why others would care.
 Connect your content to larger trends and add value to the conversation.

 • Tell a Strong Story.
 Make sure you dig deep and have a unique and clear message.
 Storytelling is what connects and unites us after all- it's exciting to learn something new or to feel like you're getting a sneak peek.
 Highlight the brand's unique selling points or newsworthy aspects, identifying unique and compelling story angles.

 • Reach the Right People.
 Create a targeted media list.
-Build a prospect lists by researching and identifying relevant contacts and media outlets who cover topics related to the brand or industry,conduct outreach through cold email, or through open-source journalist query platforms.
+Build a prospect lists by researching and identifying relevant contacts (producers, editors, reporters, journalists) and media outlets who regularly cover topics related to your brand or industry, conduct outreach through cold email, or through open-source journalist query platforms.
+Avoid the cringe-worthy “spray and pray” approach.

 • Keep It Simple & Concise.
 Aim for a press release of 500 words or less, using bold fonts and bullets to streamline your message.
 Make sure to ensure accuracy, avoiding errors, especially in names and facts, and enlist a second set of eyes or tools like Grammarly for proofreading.
 Triple-check all details before sending